snake/spotifixer/README.md

    To the function, underneath window.location.replace:
    window.close();

+   Note also that window.close() is commented out initially because the application used to handle spotify links must be selected on first launch.
+Once this has been done, this line can be uncommented (see last step).

-4. Move/copy spotify.desktop to ~/.local/share/applications/, which effectively overrides the
+3. Move/copy spotify.desktop to ~/.local/share/applications/, which effectively overrides the
 default desktop file at /usr/share/applications/spotify.desktop

-5. Copy the script spotifixer.sh to the desired location.
+4. Copy the script spotifixer.sh to the desired location.

-6. Edit the desktop file, and set the script location to the one you just set: e.g. Modify the 'Exec=' line as follows:
+5. Edit the desktop file, and set the script location to the one you just set: e.g. Modify the 'Exec=' line as follows:

    Exec=PATH/TO/SPOTIFIXER/spotifixer.sh %u

-7. You may also need to allow scripts to close windows/tabs via about:config (for firefox) by setting: dom.allow_scripts_to_close_windows = true.
-See also FAQ section.

-8. Launch a spotify song URL and enjoy!
+6. Launch a spotify song URL.
+When prompted by the browser to select an application, choose "Spotify (including link handling)" and click "Always use this application".
+The desktop client will launch and the song will automatically play, but the browser tab will remain open.

+7. Edit the greasemonkey script, uncommenting the window.close() line and relaunch a song link.
+The browser tab should now close automatically after the desktop client launches (see FAQ if this isn't the case).

 ## FAQs:
 Q: The song won't play after launching a new client instance.
 What's going on?